jasonhemann/21SP-CS2800/tech.md

 It is my intention to use Canvas solely as a shallow wrapper around our course website.

-## Handin Server
+## GradeScope

-We will use the [Handin server](http://handins.ccs.neu.edu/) (bottlenose) to submit homework.
-You will likely have experience with this platform from Fundies I; if you do not, please read the [Handin Server Guide](http://ccs.neu.edu/home/blerner/handin-server/handin-server-guide.html).
+I'll be setting up (presently) GradeScope for use for our homework assignments.
+You should find this tool already present and loaded for you in your [Canvas] page.

 ## PollEverywhere